 “In this scenario, if you know that 75% of your customers are from the UK, you’d want to make sure you use the metric measurements and British terms instead of something else, but it still won’t change the topic of your article,” Smith explains.

 “Guessing what content will rank is no substitute for diligent keyword research and a robust ranking plan,” writes ClydeBank Media’s John Donnachie.
 “Inbound marketing is about giving people what they want – once you have a good idea of what people are searching for it’s then your job to match your content to their needs.”

 Vedrana Damjanovic of RunnerClick explains: “Yes, the quality of content, structure, creativity, relevance, timeliness—that all matters.
 However, the end goal is that the content is actually seen by the target audience; that they’re able to find it quickly using the keywords.”

-“If content is done by itself, without prior SEO analysis, competition and keyword research, it is likely to end up with minimum traffic, if any,” Damjanovic writes.
+“If the content is done by itself, without prior SEO analysis, competition, and keyword research, it is likely to end up with minimum traffic, if any,” Damjanovic writes.

 Fundera’s Lizzie Dunn shares a warning if you’re using keywords to form your content strategy: “Informing your strategy based on SEO and keyword research could tempt your company to dip into a field that it shouldn’t really be in, especially if you’re creating content that isn’t specific to your core product/service offering.”

 “After all, Google’s goal is to pair the user with the search result that’s best fit to answer their questions.
 But, what if you do end up getting users to your page and then have them leave because you cannot satisfy their need the way a company that is expert on that topic could?”